Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ## Questions

+Is it better to make users create and enforce complex passwords, or is it better to instruct users to create strong, unique passwords for each account?
+- Encouraging employees to keep their passwords confidential and use strong, unique passwords for each account is a crucial aspect of password management best practices.
+- In the past, complexity rules were seen as a useful way to improve password management.
+However, in current NIST guidelines, **complexity rules are seen as counter-productive**.
+Users are **more likely to write down complex passwords** because they are difficult to remember.

 What is the best explanation for the importance of package monitoring in the context of vulnerability management?
 - Package monitoring involves keeping track of software package versions and security patches, which helps identify potential vulnerabilities and ensures that appropriate actions are taken to mitigate risks.
 - By promptly addressing vulnerabilities, organizations can reduce the risk of potential exploits and maintain a more secure environment.